The Center for Brooklyn History is proud to offer weekly virtual programs.

-We also encourage you to explore our past public programs.
-Simply click on "Past" below to find archived program audio and video to enjoy.
+Missed a program?
+Simply click on "Past" below for archived audio and video to enjoy.

 Virtual Program | Pro-Slavery NYC: Kidnappings and Greed in the Antebellum North

 Historian Jonathan Daniel Wells exposes the vast power network of New York City judges, lawyers, police officers, and bankers who furtively kept the slave trade alive.